georgian-io-archive/foreshadow/doc/users.rst

 -------------

 The configurability is by far the most powerful aspect of this framework.
 Through configuration, data scientists can quickly iterate on pipelines generated by Foreshadow and Preprocessor.
 Preprocessors take a python dictionary configuration in the :code:`from_json` named parameter in the constructor.
-This dictionary can be used to override all decision making processes used by
+This dictionary can be used to override all decision -making processes used by
 Preprocessor.

 An example configuration for processing the Boston Housing dataset is below.
 We will step through this one by one and demonstrate all the capabilities.